Ibrahim-Develops/phishing-simulation-campaign-platform/README.md

-Here is a **full‑fledge professional GitHub README.md** for your **Phishing Simulation Campaign Platform** 🚀

-You can directly paste this into your GitHub repo.

----

 # 🛡️ **Phishing Simulation Campaign Platform**

 The **Phishing Simulation Campaign Platform** is a cybersecurity training and awareness system designed to evaluate how users respond to phishing emails in a safe, controlled environment.
 It allows organizations and security teams to create phishing templates, send simulated phishing campaigns, record user actions, and analyze security awareness levels—all using a modular Python architecture.